You're the Greatest, Charlie Brown: Synopsis

 Day two starts off bad for Charlie Brown.
 First, he feels nervous due to the increased pressure, then he performs badly in the 110m high hurdles (knocking down all but one hurdle and finishing last by a mile).
 However, after a tough talk from Peppermint Patty, a great showing in the pole vault and first-place finishes in the discus and javelin throw catapult him into first place.
 Now it's all on the 1500m run to finish it all off and be the school's hero.
 When Charlie Brown gains the lead over Freddie Fabulous, Lucy is aghast that the world must be ending as Charlie Brown is coming in first.
-Unfortunately, after taking the lead, Charlie Brown closes his eyes and daydreams of his victory and winds up running off the track, off the school grounds...and out of contention, much to Peppermint Patty's shock. ("Good grief!
+Unfortunately, after taking the lead, Charlie Brown closes his eyes and daydreams of his victory and winds up running off the track, off the school grounds... and out of contention, much to Peppermint Patty's shock. ("Good grief!
 He ran off the track!
 He lost the race!")

-It is learned afterward that their school still won the Junior Olympics, due to Marcie winning the 1500m (and thus the decathlon) after Freddie Fabulous and The Masked Marvel got into it in the home stretch and were disqualified.
+It is learned afterward that their school still won the Junior Olympics, due to Marcie winning the 1500m (and thus the decathlon) after Freddie Fabulous and The Masked Marvel got into a tangle in the last ten yards.
 Peppermint Patty consoles Charlie Brown, telling him that everybody knows he did his best.
 Marcie arrives and Charlie Brown congratulates her on the win.
 Marcie, in turn, replies, "You're a great competitor and a real gentleman.
 I think you're the greatest, Charles."
 Uncharacteristically, she then lifts her glasses and winks at Charlie Brown, who blushes.